Friday, November 11, 2022

 The main objective of my trip was to walk to Balboa Park and see museums, but it was too late for that, so I headed to the Gaslamp District nearby for dinner.

 These explorations soon gave way to hunger, but most of the restaurants were crowded and geared towards couples, where I would have been a sorry spectacle eating alone.
 Finally I found a relatively quiet bar that served dinner.
 An attractive waitress in her mid-twenties greeted me at the bar with a big smile.
 She said her name was Trina.
 She was wearing cut-off jeans that had been carefully tailored to cover as little as possible.
 A few more beauties assembled, hanging around in the background as Trina grilled me on what kind of martini I wanted- dirty? with a twist?
 Bombay gin?
 Each time I selected, she grinned from ear to ear and said, "All right!
 Good choice!"
 I dug into her mind and found that she was toying with the idea that I might be sugar-daddy material.
-Realizing how glum my dinner would be without such illusion, I allowed the fantasy to play out, mostly a passive exercise of my not revealing that I live alone in the desert and my best friend is a gila monster.
+Realizing how glum my dinner would be without such illusion, I allowed the fantasy to play out, mostly a passive exercise of my avoiding mention that I live alone in the desert and my best friend is a gila monster.
 Thankfully sleepiness came upon me by 9:00 PM and I slipped into relief and darkness in the hotel room.

 Twenty minutes later I was walking uphill on Cedar, sweating already in the unseasonably hot morning.
 Turning left on 6th I walked along the ridge of Cabrillo Ravine.
 The El Prado bridge took me over the ravine (which these days accommodates the apocalyptic roar of Highway 5) to a complex of museums and a rough reproduction of Shakespeare's Globe Theater, built in 1915 for the Panama-Pacific International Exposition.
 I hung a left into the Globe Theater courtyard, which was filled with several high school classes on field trips to see Macbeth.